Skip to main content

 observe

 Creates a child span within an existing trace.
 Requires a parent span from start_observe.
+If no parent span exists, silently creates a no-op span (no errors, just no telemetry).
 As Decorator:

 @observe(